Rifat-Ahmmed-569/ROVER-PROJECT-IUB/README.md

 2. Open Board Manager and search "STM" and download the package.
 Version 2.12.0 specificly

 3. Paste the code rover.ino from this github repository and start uploading.
+   NOTE: While compailing press the BOOT button until code is succesfully uploaded.